Synesso/scala-stellar-sdk/src/main/paradox/index.md

 # Stellar SDK for Scala

 This is the SDK for performing [Stellar](https://www.stellar.org/) operations via Scala.
-It provides the ability to access Stellar networks via Horizon instances to build and submit transactions, query the state of the network and stream updates.
+It provides the ability to access the Stellar network via Horizon instances to build and submit transactions, query the state of the network and stream updates.

 Scala developers may prefer to use this SDK because: